mkane968/meganskane/README.md

 - Amazon S3
 - Any traditional web hosting service

+### GitHub Pages Deployment Notes

+When deploying to GitHub Pages, be aware that the file paths are case-sensitive.
+Ensure that the image references in your HTML match the exact case of the actual image files in your repository.
+For example, if your image is named `SourceMapper.png`, the HTML reference must be `images/SourceMapper.png` and not `images/sourcemapper.png`.

 ## License

 This project is available for personal use.

 ## Contact

-For questions or customization requests, please use the contact form on the website.
+For questions or collaboration opportunities, please use the contact information provided on the website.